 · How does a solar thermal collector work?

-A solar thermal collector converts the solar energy into heat that can be used in different forms.
-The collector absorbs the incident sun rays and transfers this heat to a fluid, typically water, increasing its temperature.
+A solar thermal collector converts solar energy into heat which can be used in different forms.
+The collector absorbs the incident sun rays and transfers the accruing heat to a fluid, typically water, increasing its temperature.

 · What is the difference between photovoltaic modules and solar thermal collectors?

-Solar thermal collectors produce heat whereas photovoltaic modules produce electricity using the incoming solar energy.
+Solar thermal collectors produce heat, whereas photovoltaic modules produce electricity, using incoming solar energy.

 · What are the different types of solar collectors?

 Solar collectors can be classified into concentrating and non-concentrating technologies.
 Our Fresnel collector is one example of concentrating technology that uses tracking mirrors to focus the sunlight onto a pipe to generate high temperatures up to 400 ºC.

 The flat plate collectors and the SunStorm air collector are examples of non-concentrating technologies, suitable for applications that need temperatures below 100 ºC.
 The various collector concepts differ and all have their specific advantages.
 Thus, the selection always needs to consider the constraints of a specific application.

 · How efficient are solar collectors?